Introduction to Convolutional NN

 But how do we unroll??
 We can see everything as a matrix with $[input\_size \times output\_size]$ as you can see from the image in the toggle

-After we have modelled this matrix, we can learn using standard backpropagation we have talked about in Neural Networks.
+After we have modeled this matrix, we can learn using standard backpropagation we have talked about in Neural Networks.

 This technique is called transposed convolution because if we transpose the convolution matrix, we see that we are upscaling the input!.
 Però non ho capito in che modo funziona!